-Giving and receiving effective feedback is not always an easy task, and here are some insights to help you along the way.
+Giving and receiving valuable feedback isn't always an easy task.
+Here are some insights to help you along the way.

-Feedback is intrinsic to our growth, whether in life or in the workplace.
-It helps us to gauge our performance, correct and learn from our mistakes, identify our strengths and weaknesses, and in essence, develop as humans.
+Feedback is intrinsic to growth, both in life and in the workplace.
+It helps us to gauge our performance, correct and learn from our mistakes, identify our strengths and weaknesses, and in essence, develop as people.

-But many of us find it difficult to give and receive feedback, and everyone is different.
-This typically causes ambiguity for leaders.
-Is the feedback that you’re providing too harsh?
+But many of us find it difficult to give and receive feedback--which can create ambiguous dilemmas for leaders.
+Is your feedback too harsh?
 Is it too vague?
-How the feedback is given, and then how it is received by that particular person, could result in anger, defensiveness, confusion, or a lack of direction.
+How feedback is delivered and received can result in anger, defensiveness, confusion, or a lack of direction.

-One of Enspira’s core offerings is our Manager Essentials Lab (MEL).
-It defines effective feedback as a shared conversation that supports growth, provides recognition, frames advice, and is delivered regularly.
-The benefits of effective feedback are abundant:
+One of Enspira’s core offerings is our Manager Essentials Lab (MEL), which defines effective feedback as a shared conversation that supports growth, offers recognition, frames advice, and is delivered regularly.
+The many benefits of effective feedback include the ability to:

-When providing effective feedback, it’s important to avoid potential pitfalls such as speaking in generalities, involving third parties, or bringing personal issues into the conversation.
-You should also be wary of certain biases that you may have towards the individual.
+When providing effective feedback, it’s important to avoid potential pitfalls like speaking in generalities, involving third parties, and bringing personal issues into the conversation.
+You should also be wary of certain biases that you may bring to the conversation.
 Some common forms of biases that can seep into your feedback discussions include:

 When providing feedback, here are some helpful things to keep in mind:

-One example of an effective feedback strategy is starting the conversation with a simple yes or no question that allows the brain to recognize that feedback is coming.
-“Do you have a few minutes to discuss some ideas I would like to share with you?”
-It gives the recipient the autonomy to say yes or no, which helps mitigate fear better known as an amygdala hijack, the brain's response to a threat.
+One effective feedback strategy is starting the conversation with a yes-or-no question, which signals the recipient that feedback is coming (i.e., “Do you have a few minutes to discuss some ideas I'd like to share with you?”).
+It gives the recipient the ability to say yes or no, which helps mitigate fear.

-Receiving feedback can always be a challenge, particularly if your past experiences have been demeaning or unhelpful.
-Keep in mind that many managers struggle to give effective feedback and may not have the proper tools and strategies in place.
-Be patient, and know that in most cases, it’s not personal.
+Receiving feedback can be tough, particularly if similar past experiences have been demeaning or unhelpful.
+Keep in mind that many managers struggle to give effective feedback.
+Be patient, and recognize that in most cases, it’s not personal.

 If you tend to tense up during feedback conversations, remember to breathe.
-Simple actions such as relaxing your shoulders and hands can help put your mind at ease and remind yourself that you’re not under threat.
+Simple actions like relaxing your shoulders and hands can help put your mind at ease.

 If the feedback is vague or confusing, ask for specifics.
-Feedback conversations are meant to be just that, a conversation.
-If your manager doesn’t initiate the discussion following the feedback, ask questions to clarify what you heard and show that you were listening.
-For example, you could start by saying, “I want to make sure I heard you correctly and that we’re on the same page…”
+Feedback conversations are two-way discussions.
+Ask questions to clarify what's been said and demonstrate that you were listening.
+You might start by saying, “I want to make sure I heard you correctly and that we’re on the same page…”

-A recent Gallup poll found that only 17% of millennials are getting meaningful, helpful feedback at work, preferably with a relative degree of frequency.
-And millennials are not alone.
-Increasingly, employees are recognizing the value of feedback, and it’s becoming more and more apparent that only receiving feedback once a year during your annual review is insufficient.
+A recent Gallup poll found that only 17% of millennials receive meaningful, frequent feedback at work.
+They're not alone: more and more employees are realizing the value of feedback, and recognizing that receiving it once a year during an annual review is insufficient.

-So take the initiative.
-Ask for feedback.
-It can be specific - “how did my response in the meeting serve to share our team’s values??” - or more general - “where do you see I have opportunities for growth ?”
-For leaders, ask for feedback on the feedback you give.
-The most effective and efficient way to grow and develop in anything that you do is to identify what you did well and where you can improve.
+So take the initiative and ask for feedback.
+It can be specific: “How did my response in the meeting serve to share our team’s values??”
+Or more general: “Where do you see I have opportunities for growth ?”
+If you're the leader giving the feedback, ask for feedback on your feedback.

 Subscribe to our newsletter for regular insight and news